-As a parent, one of the most important reasons to make a Will is to appoint a legal guardian for your child in the event you and your partner pass away while they are still minors.
+As a parent, one of the most important reasons to make a Will is to appoint a legal guardian for your child in the event you and your partner pass away while they are still minor children.

-Appointing a legal guardian for your child(ren) is often the most challenging aspect of making a Will (and often why people put off doing it all together!)
+Appointing a legal guardian for your child(ren) is often the most challenging aspect of making legal Wills (and often why people put off doing it all together!)
 After all, it’s not easy to imagine anyone other than you taking care of your babies.
 You should be the one to decide who this person is, rather than let the court decide after you're gone.

 When thinking about who to select as your child’s legal guardian, ask yourself some important questions, like: